sashdc/Clink/README.md

 ## How to Use Clink:

 On landing, the user is given the choice of Random, A-Z, or Bar.
 Once in the latter two links they are given choices of alphabet or ingredients which then generates a list of pertinent cocktails with images that can be chosen to generate the recipe card.
+Recipes can be saved to favourites which are stored in local storage and can be accessed via the favourites page.

 ## Technologies Used: